am-ndaa/Gator-Marketplace/README.md

 # Gator Marketplace

 ## To install everything, run
-python -m venv venv
+python3 -m venv venv

 # Activate the venv using
 windows: venv\Scripts\acivate
 mac: source venv/bin/activate
 # To install backend requirements
+Mac: pip install -r backend/requirements.txt
-pip install -r requirements.txt
+Windows: pip install -r backend\requirements.txt

 # Backend Summary:
 We’re using Django as our backend web framework and MongoDB as our database, but instead of relying on Djongo (which caused version conflicts and ORM issues), we’re connecting directly to MongoDB using PyMongo.